Sticking to a budget can be HARD! But it’s not the lack of “know-how” that keeps you from sticking to a budget, but the lack of discipline.

 Jar #1 – Necessities (50%)

-If you think that you need more than 50% for necessities, then you need to do one of these things:
+If you think that you need more than 50% for necessities, then you need to do one of two things:

 - Simplify your life – figure out how you can spend less

-- Earn more – figure out how you can earn more
+- Earn more – figure out how you can make more money

 Both options are doable.
 The best would be that you do both!